MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/upgrade-and-migrate-reporting-services.md

     To upgrade from Reporting Services 2016 and older versions to Reporting Services 2017 and later, follow the [Migrate a Reporting Services Installation (Native Mode)](migrate-a-reporting-services-installation-native-mode.md) article, with Reporting Services 2017 or later as your destination instance.

 - **Upgrade *from* Reporting Services 2017 to future versions** is again an in-place upgrade scenario, because the product installation GUIDs are the same.
+Run the SQLServerReportingServices.exe installation file to begin the in-place upgrade on the server where Reporting Services is currently installed.

 - **Migrate**: You install and configure a new SharePoint environment, copy your report items and resources to the new environment, and configure the new environment to use existing content.
 A lower level form of migration is to copy the [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] databases, configuration files, and if you are using SharePoint mode, the SharePoint content databases.